summary

 • Question text: FAQ patterns with questions as summary content

-• Section headings: For collapsible content sections
+• Section headings: Collapsible content sections

 Important